National flag

 Johnson's new chart of national emblems, published c.
 1868.
 The large flags shown in the corners are the 37-star flag of the United States (flown 1867–1890), upper left; the Royal Standard of the United Kingdom, upper, right; the Russian Imperial Standard, lower left; and the French tricolore with inset Imperial Eagle, lower right.
 Various other flags flown by ships are shown.
 The Flag of Cuba is labelled "Cuban (so called)".
-The Chinese dragon on the Flag of China was drawn mistakenly as a western dragon.
+The Chinese dragon on the Flag of China was drawn mistakenly as a welsh dragon.

 A national flag is a flag that represents and symbolizes a given nation.
 It is flown by the government of that nation, but can also be flown by its citizens.
 A national flag is typically designed with specific meanings for its colors and symbols, which may also be used separately from the flag as a symbol of the nation.
 The design of a national flag is sometimes altered after the occurrence of important historical events.